 - Overcomes the error and variation in the data - Maintains performance even in extreme volume situations - Finds all valid candidates without generating false matches.
 This implies:

-Intelligent and scalable algorithms, which, through the use of rich keys and search strategies, return all of the candidates an expert user would consider as being the same as the search criteria.
-These algorithms must be able to cope with data from the real world.
-This includes data that is not formatted or cleaned or which contains missing, extra, truncated, out of order, non standard, or noise characters/words, initials, abbreviations, nicknames, numbers, codes, and concatenations.
-The algorithms need a customizable rule base to incorporate the knowledge of the expert user, and a default population rule base in the case where the user is not that experienced.
-The algorithms require phonetic and orthographic correction functionality, to address spelling and typing errors.
-Intelligent matching routines must be available and tuned to mimic the expert user making a choice as to which candidates are the correct matches.
-Such matching routines need to take into account all of the error and variation in the identities' attributes, as well as weighting the attributes as the user would.
-The Algorithms must work well regardless of the country of origin and language of the data and must insulate the application developer from the differences between country and language.
-Identity Systems software is designed and built on these premises and is being used by over 500 commercial and governmental organizations around the world.
-A Representative List of Identity Systems Customers USA Users include:
+- Intelligent and scalable algorithms, which, through the use of rich keys and search strategies, return all of the candidates an expert user would consider as being the same as the search criteria. - These algorithms must be able to cope with data from the real world.
+This includes data that is not formatted or cleaned or which contains missing, extra, truncated, out of order, non standard, or noise characters/words, initials, abbreviations, nicknames, numbers, codes, and concatenations. - The algorithms need a customizable rule base to incorporate the knowledge of the expert user, and a default population rule base in the case where the user is not that experienced. - The algorithms require phonetic and orthographic correction functionality, to address spelling and typing errors. - Intelligent matching routines must be available and tuned to mimic the expert user making a choice as to which candidates are the correct matches.
+Such matching routines need to take into account all of the error and variation in the identities' attributes, as well as weighting the attributes as the user would. - The Algorithms must work well regardless of the country of origin and language of the data and must insulate the application developer from the differences between country and language.
+Identity Systems software is designed and built on these premises and is being used by many law enforcement, justice and intelligence organizations around the world.
+The Identity Systems products provide efficient on-line search and scaleable batch matching on data of any quality.
+Identity Systems software is used by organizations for: - Primary address searching (for utilities, insurance companies, police agencies, government departments...) - Address searching as a secondary locator (e.g. finding matches when the name is wrong) - Supplementing or confirming identity matches - Grouping of data by address for householding - Matching to post office and other address reference files - Fraud investigation (e.g. looking at a large number of insurance claims using the same address) Partial List of Identity Systems Law Enforcement, Public Safety and Justice Customers USA Users include: